jiahe000/Projects_150/README.md

-These are the courseworks in the Operating Sytems course from UC Davis.
+These are the courseworks in a Operating Sytems course.
 Code was written with cpp.